Announcements:

 General PwD45th percentile130–150 overall

 Disclaimer: The above are estimates based on paper difficulty analysis, PYQ trend data, and expert projections.
 Official NEET 2026 cutoffs will be declared by NTA with the result.
-Physics alone does not determine qualifying cutoff — overall score does.
+Physics alone does not determine the qualifying cutoff — the overall score does.

 Preparation Strategy for NEET Physics — Based on 2026 Trends